FarFar-Tech/Land-Cover-Classification_using_Foundation_Models/README.md

 # Land-Cover-Classification using a Foundation Model (DOFA)
-This repo is about using DL-based models to predict the class of each pixel from multispectral satellite images.
+This repo is about using Foundation models to predict the class of each pixel from multispectral satellite images.

 ### 🌍 Study Area